atlassistant/pytlas/docs/index.rst

 Its goal is to make easy to **map natural language sentences** to **python function handlers**.
 It also manages a conversation with the help of a finite state machine.

+Ever wanted to develop your own Alexa, Siri or Google Assistant and host it yourself?
+This is possible!

 .. toctree::
   :maxdepth: 2
   :caption: Contents

   getting_started/index
   core_components/index
+  writing_skills/index